omarebeid24/MalScanVolatility3Plugin/README.md

 The scanning part is not the interesting part.
 Any string scanner will find `vssadmin delete shadows /all` and a dozen ransomware family names in a typical Windows image.
 The problem is that almost all of those hits are noise, and the noise looks exactly like a serious finding.
-On the two images used to develop this plugin, **13,201 of 13,401 raw hits were Microsoft Defender's own signature database** sitting resident in memory — every ransomware family name, every ransom-note phrase and every malicious command line it detects, present on a perfectly healthy machine.

 MalScan exists to separate those.